apache/hudi/website/docs/quick-start-guide.md

   mode("append"). \
   save(basePath)
 ```

 :::note
 - Notice that the save mode is now `Append`.
 In general, always use append mode unless you are trying to create the table for the first time.
   [Querying](#query-data) the data again will now show updated trips.
 Each write operation generates a new [commit](/docs/next/concepts)
   denoted by the timestamp.
-Look for changes in `_hoodie_commit_time`, `rider`, `driver` fields for the same `_hoodie_record_key`s in previous commit.
+Look for changes in `_hoodie_commit_time`, `fare` fields for the same `_hoodie_record_key`s in previous commit.
-- Updates to a Hudi table with Hudi generated primary keys are recommended to go with spark-sql's Merge Into or Update commands.
-With
+- For a table with Hudi generated primary keys, updates with spark-datasource is feasible when the dataframe being ingested contains Hudi's meta fields.
-spark datasource writers, updates are expected to contain meta fields when updating the table.
-If not, records being ingested might be treated as new inserts.
+  If not, its recommended to use spark-sql's `Merge Into` and `Update` to update such tables.
+For a table with user defined primary keys, there are no
-- With explicit primary key configurations, there are no such constraints to use with spark-datasource writes.
+  such constraints with updates via spark-datasource (updates would work for a dataframe with just the data columns).
 :::

 </TabItem>